NIRALUser/DTIPlayground/README.md

 ## DMRIAtlas (dmriatlas)

-DMRIAtlas is a software to make an atlas from multiple diffusion weighted images.
+DMRIAtlas is a software to make an atlas from multiple diffusion tensor images.
 It performs affine/diffeomorphic registrations and finally generates the atlas for all the reference image.

 #### CLI Mode (Mac/Linux/Windows-WSL):